 More than half of college rapes involved a date.
 Eighty-six percent of these rapes occurred in off-campus housing or in a car.
 (Rape on Campus: Facts and Measures)

-Many victims of sexual assault will experience Rape Trauma Syndrome (RTS).
+Many survivors of sexual assault will experience Rape Trauma Syndrome (RTS).
 As the victim works through the stages of RTS, denial and memory loss are often experienced, followed by flashbacks and slowly coming to terms with the trauma of the event.
 During this process, victims may not be able to remember specifics or order of details.
 The amount that they remember will change over time.

 Survivors may also face social pressures to change their stories.
 The survivor may be afraid of the attacker, especially in cases where sexual assault is linked to relationship abuse, and change the story once the assailant finds out charges have been filed.
-The survivor may also be pressured by family, friends, or other community members to change her story.
+The survivor may also be pressured by family, friends, or other community members to change their story.

 In one study, the following explanations were found as to why no report was made after a sexual assault: